B2B Agency Pricing Glossary

 Q: Which attribution model works best for B2B marketing?

-A: Position-based or time-decay models typically work best for B2B, acknowledging both first-touch awareness and last-touch conversion while crediting middle interactions.
+A: Position-based or time-decay models typically work best for B2B, because they acknowledge both first-touch awareness and last-touch conversion while still giving credit to the middle interactions that move deals forward.

 Q: How long should attribution windows be for B2B sales cycles?

-A: Match attribution windows to average sales cycle length, typically 90 to 180 days for mid-market B2B and up to 12 months for enterprise sales.
+A: Match attribution windows to average sales cycle length.
+That means typically 90 to 180 days for mid-market B2B and up to 12 months for enterprise sales.

 Performance Bonus

 Bonus structures typically range from 10 to 40% of base fees, with payment triggered by achieving 110 to 125% of baseline targets.
 According to Agency Compensation Institute's 2024 Performance Study, effective bonus programs align agency incentives with client business outcomes while maintaining service quality.
-Clear measurement methodologies and payment timing must be established during engagement negotiation.
+Measurement methodologies and payment timing need to be locked in during engagement negotiation, before any work begins, so there is no ambiguity when performance is evaluated.

 How it works: Agencies receive additional compensation when performance exceeds predetermined baselines.
-Bonus calculations follow agreed-upon formulas with payment schedules typically monthly or quarterly based on measurement cycles.
+Bonus calculations follow agreed-upon formulas, with payment schedules typically monthly or quarterly depending on measurement cycles.

 Examples: An agency receives $500 bonus per marketing qualified lead above 100 monthly baseline.
 A demand generation firm earns 15% of attributed revenue exceeding $1 million quarterly targets.